josephschito/opal_stimulus/README.md

 # Opal Stimulus for Rails

-**Opal Stimulus** is a Stimulus wrapper made with Opal (a source-to-source Ruby to JavaScript compiler) that allows you to write Stimulus controllers in Ruby instead of JavaScript (It works only with Rails).
+**Opal Stimulus** is a Stimulus wrapper made with Opal (a source-to-source Ruby to JavaScript compiler) that allows you to write Stimulus controllers in Ruby instead of JavaScript (It works only with Rails >= 7.2 and < 8.0.3).

 [![Ruby](https://github.com/josephschito/opal_stimulus/actions/workflows/main.yml/badge.svg)](https://github.com/josephschito/opal_stimulus/actions/workflows/main.yml)